Under Construction

 Hofstadter gets that consciousness functions by analogy, but the impression I get is that he has a significantly different version of the concept of analogy, and I get no sense that he understands that the functioning of every level of mind has to be by analogy, or else something essential is lost in translation to code.
 In which case his lack of IT literacy is on show, I think; and this is crucial to explaining consciousness - it is a fundamental requirement to grasp the correct expression of each link in the chain, and as far as I can tell, Douglas fails to see that the analogy is less important than its analog nature.

 Douglas, who gives away his roots when he denies all use and knowledge of MS-Powerpoint, lacks [it seems] the awareness that you cannot run documentation.
-He is inspired by Gödel, but fails to see that the analogies of formulae in Gödel numbers are abstractions, and so lose something.
-The thing lost may, or may not be important, depending on context, but the Gödel number is largely documentation.
+He is inspired by Gödel, but fails to see that the analogies of formulae in Gödel numbers are abstractions, and so lose something in the same way that the spirit of the past loses the mass of the present.
+The thing lost may, or may not be important, depending on context, but the Gödel number is largely 'documentation'.

 Donald Hoffman and Multimodal User Interface